BFauber/Addressing-Missing-Values/README.md

-# Imputing Missing Values
+# Multiple Imputation of Missing Values

-### Imputing missing data values in the construction of Machine Learning models:
+### Imputation of missing data values in the construction of Machine Learning models:

 Utilized the <A HREF="https://archive.ics.uci.edu/ml/datasets/Pima+Indians+Diabetes">Pima Indian Diabetes data set</A> in which >50% of the data is incomplete.
 Missing data pose a challenge in creating machine learning models.
-Addressing these missing values with imputed values allows the entire data set to be used in training and testing machine learning models.
+Addressing these missing values with multiple imputation values allows the entire data set to be used in training and testing machine learning models.

 ### Code